QutEcoacoustics/audio-analysis/docs/technical/commands/download.md

 Commands:
-  batch         Download a multiple files from a remote repository file          Download a single file from a remote repository repositories  Lists available repositories which we can download from search        Preview which files would be downloaded by the batch command
+  batch         Downloads multiple files from a remote repository file          Download a single file from a remote repository repositories  Lists available repositories which we can download from search        Preview which files would be downloaded by the batch command